otuozeAhmed/akkodis/README.rst

        make process.monitor

-note: process data is populated real-time in data.json
+Note: process data is populated real-time in data.json Typing in executable path can be daunting and not so user friendly, This solution does not require file/paths/to/executable, You can type the executable name alone and the program will automatically detect the executable path for you. e.g. you can type "chrome" or "firefox" on prompt to monitor each process respectively.

 Contact Book.
 ~~~~~~~~~~~~~